lacrypta/nomad-old/validators.md

 const taggedOutputs = tagValues("z", event);       // retrieve the set of all output tags const taggedDestinations = tagValues("p", event);  // retrieve the set of all destination tags

-var seenInputs = new Set();        // initialize seen inputs var seenOutputs = new Set();       // initialize seen outputs var seenDestinations = new Set();  // initialize seen destinations
+let seenInputs = new Set();        // initialize seen inputs let seenOutputs = new Set();       // initialize seen outputs let seenDestinations = new Set();  // initialize seen destinations

 const content = JSON.parse(event.content);  // parse the event's content

-var total = 0;  // keep running total of how many funds are moved
+let total = 0;  // keep running total of how many funds are moved

 for (const input of content.inputs) {                          // iterate through each input if (seenInputs.has(input.id)) {                              // verify the input ID is not repeated